Paunnacussing Creek

-Paunnacussing Creek is a tributary of the Delaware River contained wholly within Bucks County, Pennsylvania, in the United States.
-It rises from a pond north of Mechanicsville in Buckingham Township and drains into the Delaware at Bull Island just upstream of Lumberville in Solebury Township.
+Paunnacussing Creek, also spelled Paunacussing and Paunaucussing, is a tributary of the Delaware River contained wholly within Bucks County, Pennsylvania, in the United States.
+It rises from a pond north of Mechanicsville in Buckingham Township and drains into the Delaware at Bulls Island just upstream of Lumberville in Solebury Township.
+Notable crossings include the Carversville Stone Bridge and an aqueduct of the Delaware Canal.

 History

 The original inhabitants of the area of Paunnacussing Creek were the Lenape people.
 Later, it became a part of the Province of Pennsylvania in 1681.

 The first mention of the stream was on Cutler's resurvey in 1703.
 At one time there were several mills along the creek as evidenced by dams along the waterway, which were damaged or destroyed during the great flood of 3 August 1885, which caused severe damage in the village of Carversville, washed out local roads, and destroyed the aqueduct carrying the Delaware Canal over the creek.
 The cost of replacing the aqueduct was $10,000.

 Statistics

 The Geographic Name Information System I.D. is 1183392, U.S. Department of the Interior Geological Survey I.D. is 03093.
 The creek's watershed is 7.87 sqmi, and it meets its confluence with the Delaware river's 155.60 river mile at an elevation of 72 ft.